 Sub-interns are integrated into the housestaff team.
 Daily duties include rounding with the housestaff, participation in the operative schedule and spending time in the outpatient clinic setting.
-Sub-interns will have the opportunity to engage with ALL faculty during their rotation.
-There is no overnight call.
-Sub-interns will have an opportunity to present a Grand Rounds lecture on a topic of their choice.
+Sub-interns will have the opportunity to engage with faculty during their rotation.
+Students will also will have an opportunity to present a Grand Rounds lecture on a topic of their choice.

-According to Washington University School of Medicine policy, the student must receive academic credit for his/her participation in this elective.
+According to Washington University School of Medicine policy, the student must receive academic credit for their participation in this elective.
 A written evaluation of the student’s performance will be required upon completion of the elective.
-To complete an application, go to the Association of American Medical Colleges Visiting Student Application Service.

 Housing options are available upon acceptance and are coordinated through the Curriculum Office.

 How to Apply

 The Division of Urology independently pre-screens all applicants for this Advanced Clinical Rotation.
 Students interested in the Advance Clinical Rotation must submit the required application materials to Kellie Hunter (firstname.lastname@example.org) for pre-approval before applying through VSLO.
 Applications submitted through VSLO without prior departmental approval will be denied.

 After students receive departmental approval, they must still submit an application in VSLO at least six weeks before the rotation start date.
 It is your responsibility to ensure adequate time for your application to be reviewed and processed.
 No rotation is confirmed until a formal offer is received and accepted via VSLO.